Set0z/ytvd/README.md

 <br>

 This project is a GUI built with PowerShell and Windows Forms.
-It allows you to download videos from YouTube and TikTok.
+It allows you to download videos from YouTubek.

   ✅ On YouTube, if multiple audio tracks are available, you can choose the language.

-  ✅ Works only with YouTube and TikTok.
+  ✅ Works only with YouTube.

   ---